Gen Z Shopping Trends and Habits for Retailers

 Belonging as a Wellness Driver

-Wellness for Gen Z isn’t only an individual pursuit, it’s also social.
+Wellness for Gen Z isn’t only an individual pursuit, it’s also a social one.
 Fitness studios, wellness apps, and even group classes serve as “third places” where health and community intersect.
 Social accountability and peer support are integral to staying motivated.

 Digital communities also play a big role.
 From influencers to peer reviews, Gen Z’s trust in products often hinges on seeing others in their circle endorse or experience them first.

 Takeaway for retailers: Position health and wellness products within a community framework.
-Highlight stories, create shared challenges, or foster in-person and digital spaces that support belonging.
+Highlight stories, create shared challenges, or foster in-person and digital spaces that support belonging and wellbeing.

 Alcohol Use Down, Alternatives Up

-Compared to Millennials, Gen Z have decreased their weekly alcohol intake by 40%, drinking 6.96 drinks per week on average compared to 11.63 for millennials.
-When asked about their reasons for cutting back, 19% of Gen Z respondents cited a preference for non-alcoholic alternatives compared to 16% of millennials and just 9% of Gen X respondents.
+Gen Z respondents reported drinking 6.96 drinks per week on average compared to 11.63 for Millennials, a 40% decrease.
+When asked about their reasons for cutting back, 19% of Gen Z respondents cited a preference for non-alcoholic alternatives compared to 16% of Millennials and just 9% of Gen X respondents.

 For brands, this opens an opportunity to join in the fast-growing category where wellness meets lifestyle.
 Alcohol-free drinks that fuel energy, relaxation, and connection are set to drive the next wave of market growth.

-Takeaway for retailers: Stocking and promoting alcohol-free or low-alcohol alternatives isn’t just niche anymore, it’s meeting Gen Z where they are.
+Takeaway for retailers: Stocking and promoting alcohol-free or low-alcohol alternatives isn’t just niche anymore, it’s meeting younger buyers where they are.
 Download our Health and Wellness Study to get more insights on alcohol intake across different segments.

 Balancing Fun with Financial Pressures